getmango/Mango/README.md

 1. Make sure you have Crystal, Node and Yarn installed
 2. Clone the repository
 3. `make && sudo make install`
-4. Start mango by running the command `mango`
+4. Start Mango by running the command `mango`
+5. Head over to `localhost:9000` to log in

 ## Usage